Particular/docs.particular.net/samples/step-by-step/sample.md

  * A Console Application named `Subscriber`
  * A Class Library named `Shared`

 Each of the console applications will be configured to be **messaging endpoints**, meaning they are able to send and receive NServiceBus messages.
-Commonly they will be referred to simply as **endpoints**.
+Commonly they will be referred to simply as [endpoints](/nservicebus/endpoints/).

 The client endpoint's job will be to send `PlaceOrder` commands to the server.
 The server endpoint will process the `PlaceOrder` commands, and then publish an `OrderPlaced` event to any interested subscribers.
 The subscriber endpoint will subscribe to `OrderPlaced` events published from the server, and process those events when they arrive.